shivalimavi/shivalimavi/README.md

 💼 Over 5 years of experience in ETL, data analysis, and project management.

-🌟 Proficient in SQL, Python, Advanced Excel, and statistical analysis.
+🌟 Proficient in SQL, Python, Power BI, Advanced Excel, and statistical analysis.

 🔍 Skilled in machine learning with a certified program.